jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Screen Brightness / Sleep Wake
 - Screen brightness now works.
 I found [@goldenegg's MSI build](https://www.tonymacx86.com/threads/guide-msi-gf62vr-7rf-high-sierra-10-13-2.241725/) that was quite similar to mine and was able to get screen brightness working.
 This is huge as I'm not sure I've seen any other builds of similar gen MSI laptops running HD 630s that have this working.

+**January 4, 2020 Update** For a spell only the brightness down was working, but recent kext updates seemed to have fixed that.

 ### Sleep Working
 - I followed [this post](https://www.tonymacx86.com/threads/guide-msi-gf62vr-7rf-high-sierra-10-13-2.241725/) and was able to adapt the approach from a similar MSI laptop to get it working for my laptop